The best film cameras in 2024: recapture the magic of film in the digital age

 Some dials and buttons feel a bit cheap and flimsy

-The Pentax ME Super never had the same kind of cultural impact as the legends of the film era, but where a lot of those cameras didn't endure, the ME Super is still a reliable go-to camera today.
-I inherited mine from my grandfather's attic, and with minimal cleaning – it is still going strong 40 years later.
+The Pentax ME Super never had the same kind of cultural impact as the legends of the film era – but where a lot of those cameras didn't endure, the ME Super is still a reliable go-to camera today.
+I inherited mine from my grandfather's attic and, with minimal cleaning, it is still going strong 40 years later.

-Read our full Pentax ME Super review
+Read more: Pentax ME Super review

 Find used Pentax ME Super deals on eBay (US)